Hung Jury For Embassy Protectors a Victory for International Solidarity Against Empire, Political Speech

 argue that the Embassy Protectors were prepared to leave the embassy voluntarily once a protecting power agreement was reached between the US and Venezuela.

 WASHINGTON, DC – The Green Party expresses relief and gratitude for the jurors who held out and refused to level a guilty verdict in the trial of the Embassy Protectors’ Collective.
 The federal district court trial began on February 11, and resulted three days later in a hung jury and mistrial.
-The court will reconvene on February 28, when the prosecution will state how it wishes to proceed.
+The court will reconvene on February 28 (Update: negotiations are ongoing.
+Next hearing scheduled for March 6), when the prosecution will state how it wishes to proceed.
 The Embassy Protectors could have faced up to a year in prison and a $100,000 fine each.

 Green Party of the United States